 Most worthwhile achievements are long-term projects rather than “30 days to success!”
 In our age of instant results kids rarely enjoy the sense of mastery that comes from finishing a large goal.
 They dabble in this and “see if they like that”.

-While I progressed through the levels my parents and teachers assisted in setting goals.
+My parents and teachers assisted in setting goals for each level.
 They helped me choose a reasonable goal for an exam a year or more in advance.
-During high school I studied two instruments as well as the co-requisite theory requirements.
-We made a four-year schedule for when I would take what exams to complete my ultimate goals.
-Doing this helped me to achieve my goals by the end of high school.
+During high school I studied two instruments and the co-requisite theory requirements.
+We made a four-year schedule including each exam to complete my ultimate goals.
+This plan helped me achieve my goals by the end of high school.
 Instead of cramming my last year I was able to take one step at a time to make it happen.

 2. Exams gave me a sense of fulfillment from completing each level.